gdanko/SwiftBar-plugins/README.md

     * Quality

 ### System
+* gdanko-stystem-BrewOutdated.30m.py - This plugin shows a list of outdated homebrew packages.
+When you click on the menu bar item you can then see:
+    * A list of available updates and their version numbers.
+You can click on an item to execute the update.
 * gdanko-system-CpuPercent.2s.py - This plugin shows average user, system, and idle times for the CPU.
 When you click on the menu bar item you can then see:
     * CPU type
     * user, system, and idle times for each individual core